vlad-nestorov/vitepress/about.md

 Founded in 2010, Canadian Toner Supplies started with a simple mission: provide Canadian businesses with quality printer supplies at fair prices, without the hassle of cross-border shipping and customs.

-What began as a small operation in Toronto has grown into a nationwide supplier with warehouses in Vancouver, Calgary, Toronto, and Montreal—ensuring fast delivery to customers across all provinces and territories.
+What began as a small operation in Toronto has grown into a trusted local supplier—serving businesses and individuals throughout the Greater Toronto Area.

 ## Our Promise

 - **Quality First**: Every cartridge we sell meets or exceeds OEM specifications
 - **Canadian Pricing**: All prices in CAD with no hidden fees or currency surprises
-- **Fast Shipping**: Same-day shipping on orders placed before 2 PM local time
+- **Local Service**: Convenient pickup or same-day delivery within the GTA
 - **Expert Support**: Our team knows printers and can help you find the right supplies

 ## Sustainability